 SiteGround is one of the most popular providers for shared hosting – and one of my favorite ones.
-But they offer much more than shared hosting: cloud hosting, dedicated servers and even hosting plans optimized for WordPress, Joomla or WooCommerce.
+But they offer much more than shared hosting: cloud hosting, enterprise hosting and even hosting plans optimized for WordPress, Joomla or WooCommerce.

 So you are probably wondering: What hosting plan should I get?